 Our final example highlights ongoing research into evolving dynamical neural net controllers for bird inspired flapping wing flight.
 In this case the dynamics of the neural networks must mesh with the physics of the body and wings as the (simulated) winged robot moves through the air.
-Evolution must shape the overall brain-body-environment dynamics so they can be exploited to create efficient flight in which the robot is able to manoeuvre in an agile way while being subjected to external disruption through sporadic gusts of wind.
+Evolution must shape the overall

 One of the most impressive features of the behaviour of ornithopters, such as birds, is their stable and rapid aerial manoeuvering [127].
-Generating such behaviours in artificial systems is challenging and remains an open problem [74, 87, 104].
-In order to achieve a successful compromise between the contradictory properties of stability and manoeuverability in flapping wing flight, the work described here employs two bio-inspired concepts: the important role of morphology in generating the overall embodied behavioural dynamics [59, 93, 94, 128], and mechanosensory reflexes which are embodied as Reflexive Pattern Generators [39].
+Generating such behaviours in artificial systems is challenging and remains an open problem [87,104,74].
+In order to achieve a successful compromise between the contradictory properties of stability and manoeuverability in flapping wing flight, the work described here employs two bio-inspired concepts: the important role of morphology in generating the overall embodied behavioural dynamics [94,93,128,59], and mechanosensory reflexes which are embodied as Reflexive Pattern Generators [39].
 These are effectively merged into a simple and tractable robot model using a flexible wing composed of a series of partially independent sub-panels, acting like feathers, which have mechanosensors connected to the control system.
 This system allows us to study the under-explored role of asymmetric wing and tail movements (much work in the area uses symmetric wing beats) which is widely used by birds and underlies their superb manoueverability.

-The robot comprises two single-armed wings which each have three degrees of freedom (dihedral, sweep, and twist) and a tail with 3 degrees of freedom (bend, twist, spread) (see Fig. 14).
+The robot comprises two single-armed wings which each have three degrees of freedom (dihedral, sweep, and twist) and a tail with 3 degrees of freedom (bend, twist, spread) (see figure 14).
 A wing is composed of four feathers which are attached to its skeleton using hinge joints with nonlinear angular springs.
 The Open Dynamics Engine was used to simulate the articulated rigid body dynamics.